IPGP/rinexmod/README.md

 ## RinexMod error messages

 RinexMod will prompt errors when arguments are wrong.
-Appart from this, it will prompt and save to file errors and waring occuring on specific files from the rinex list.
+Apart from this, it will prompt and save to file errors and waring occurring on specific files from the rinex list.
 Here are the error codes :

 `01 - The specified file does not exists`